BlockchainAsset/Inherichain/docs/Inherichain.md

 Only callable if claim has started and approver not already voted.

+### `disputeHeir()` (public)

+Can be used to dispute a Heir Claim, or dispute incorrect heir acceptance.

+Call scope limited to Approvers to limit spamming.

+### `reclaimInitialStatus()` (public)

+Can be used by anyone to stop the claim process by heir after arbitration fee deposit time ends.

+Can be used only after approver made a dispute to claim.

 ### `initiateCharity()` (public)

 Can be used to initiate the charity process.